-Aeration means the introduction of air in a fashion to maximize its dissolving in water to provide a desired benefit.
+Aeration is the introduction of air in a fashion to maximize its dissolving in water to provide a desired benefit.
 A typical example is to provide oxygen to speed the growth and metabolism of bacteria in wastewater treatment processes.

 Other applications include: